olafk/healthcheck/README.md

 * UI is veeeeery barebones right now
 * Only few native health checks implemented: Contribute more, in code or just ideas
 * Assumes it only runs on System level (e.g. first virtual instance) and UI is not available on secondary instances.
 Even though implemented checks might be instance specific...
+* Speaking of instances: Not much thought has been given to scenarios with multiple instances that might have different - instance specific - configuration.

+## Ideas for the UI

+The UI is - explicitly - _very_ ugly.
+To make its ugliness even more explicit, it's non-interactive and 100% built with `<table>`.

+Collecting a few ideas that could go into UI features:

+* Explicitly ignore individual healthchecks (this way recommendations can be added more comfortably - anybody who disagrees with them can ignore them)
+* Run healthchecks in background - this enables long running processes to run as well
+* Filter/Sort results by category/result
+* Selectively run individual filters or categories (especially when long running checks are implemented, that are meant to run in the background)